Mr Hudson: 2018–2019: Writing, production and When the Machine Stops

 On 28 May 2019, Taylor Bennett's album The American Reject was released featuring a Hudson co-write and feature on the track "I Miss You".
 On 28 June, Hudson's co-write with Lontalius "Make My Dreams Come True" was released.
 Hudson's co-write with Samm Henshaw and DJ Khalil "Rise" is featured on the Godfather of Harlem soundtrack curated by Swizz Beatz.

-2020–present
+2020–present: Decline and recent works

 On 21 February 2020 JP Cooper's "Bits & Pieces" was released, co-written and produced by Hudson.
 June 2020 saw Hudson's writing and production work featured on John Legend's album Bigger Love for track "Never Break".
 Later on 26 June "Too Close", a song Hudson co-wrote with JP Cooper, was released as part of the EP also titled Too Close which also includes "Bits & Pieces".
 In December 2020 Taylor Bennett released his track "Don't Wait Up" featuring and co-written by Mr Hudson.
 26 February 2021 Hudson's production and co-write with Goody Grace "21 & Jaded" was released.
 In March 2021 Hudson's work with John Legend on "Never Break" received a Grammy Award for Best R&B album.
 On 23 April 2021 Charlotte Cardin released "Je Quitte" which was co-written and produced by Hudson and in May 2022 won multiple Juno awards and reached platinum sales in Canada.
 In June 2021 San Holo released the album BB U OK? with the track "The Great Clown Pagliacci" sampling Hudson's "Closing Time".
 May 13, 2022 saw the release of Johan Lenox's interlude track "Burning Sky" co-written & featuring Hudson from the album WDYWTBWYGU.